dorontal/consciousness/README.md

      conscious".
 Lack of consciousness then might be some sort of illusion.
-     * Perhaps that illusion is related to memory and periodicity: you are conscious but you just can't remember that you are.
+     * Perhaps that illusion is related to memory and periodicity: you were conscious but you just can't remember that you were.
 Your memory of the conscious experience is wiped out so quickly before the next conscious moment, that you cannot hang on to any of those moments - before you know it, there's another one.